 (Directions: from Ho Man Tin MTR, take exit A1 and follow the main road into the town.
 It’s about a 10-minute walk), www.facebook.com/Sharmaji.HK

-Taking veg dining to whole new level, Zen Eat Cuisine has a minimalistic and specially curated space that aims to convey traditional Japanese values of meditation and intuition through plant-based meals.
+Taking veg dining to whole new level, Zen Eat Cuisine has a minimalistic space that conveys traditional Japanese values of meditation and mindfulness through plant-based meals.
 Head to this cafeteria for a fresh take on Japanese food, with vegan set lunches ($98) prepared to suit your dietary needs.
 The relaxed space is complemented by the well-presented selection of farm-to-table dishes.

 How much: $$

 Zen Eat Cuisine, 5/F, Cheung’s Building, 1 – 3 Wing Lok Street, Sheung Wan, Hong Kong, www.facebook.com/Zen-Eat-Cuisine

 This quaint restaurant is a Thai Buddhist establishment, serving plant-based dishes aplenty.
 It features no garlic, leek, onion, shallots, or spring onions, but manages to keep the authentic flavours of Thai food on the tip of your tongue.
 Dishes are bursting with flavour and fragrances, with spices, lime juice and lemongrass generously used.
 Fresh mango salad, steaming red curry and fresh coconuts await…